aromanino/propertiesmanager/README.md

 propertiesmanager Configuration loaded successfully for environment: production +5ms
 ```

-Useful for troubleshooting configuration loading or tracking which properties are being overridden.
+These messages show the internal workings of the configuration loading process and are useful for troubleshooting.

 ## TypeScript Support